This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Finally, to add more flavor to the risotto, you’ll need:

 - thinly sliced green onions: I keep the green tips to use as a garnish

 Keto cauliflower mushroom risotto is an easy, one-skillet dish.
 To make it, you should:

-- Bring a medium skillet to medium heat.
+- Bring a large skillet or large pan to medium heat.
 Add salted butter, garlic, mushrooms, and green onions to the skillet and cook until the mushrooms are sautéed.